CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CHEM 134/Electrochemistry.md

 The correct notation for a galvanic cell is: "Anode | electrolyte of anode || electrolyte of cathode | cathode".

+Since electrons flow from the anode to the cathode, that means the anode should be the reactant and the cathode should be the product if we were to make a balanced chemical equation out of a galvanic cell.

 ### Cell Potential

+Electrons flow from a position of higher to lower potential energy.
+The greater the difference, the greater the tendency for electrons to flow.
+This difference is the **cell potential**, which depends on relative tendencies for the reactants to become oxidized or reduced.

+The cell potential tells us if a redox reaction is spontaneous (positive) or nonspontaneous (negative).

 > [!info] Cell Potential
 > $$E^{\degree}_{cell} = E^{\degree}_{red} - E^{\degree}_{ox}$$